bgmcmullen/resty/README.md

 ## Overview
-This is a basic rest api with the abiity to fetch data from a url.
+This is a basic rest api with the abiity to get, post, put and delete data to and from a url.

 ## Getting Started
-Type the url into the form and click "GO" to make a get request.
+Select a mehtod, type the url into the form and click "GO" to make a request.
+Type you reponse body into into the JSON Body field.

 ## Architecture
     "axios": "^1.7.2",